 Read more: 17+ Best Business to Start With $20K

-- Creating dashboards for real-time business tracking.
+- Building dashboards and visualization tools for real-time insights

 Read more: 40 Best Passive Income Ideas

-- Network security and infrastructure setup.
+- Network architecture, security, and infrastructure

-- Software recommendations and troubleshooting.
+- Software evaluation, integration, and troubleshooting

-- Cloud computing and remote work solutions.
+- Cloud computing, virtualization, and remote work solutions

 Read more: 20+ Best Businesses to Start With 100k